 The mandarinquat is a hybrid of the mandarin and the kumquat.
-Like kumquats, they can be eaten whole, peel and all, although they’re larger with crunchier skin, and they tend to have many small seeds.
+Like kumquats, they can be eaten whole, peel and all, although they’re larger with crunchier skin, and tend to have many small seeds.
 Raw, they can be eaten as a snack, sliced and used in salads, or paired with cheese.
 Cooked, they are delicious in sauces, purees, and preserves.
 They will keep refrigerated for up to two weeks.

 Recent Food articles: